loov/mauth/example/appengine/README.md

 # appengine example

-This example demonstrates how to setup authentication on Google AppEngine and uses Secret Manager to manage credentials.
+This example demonstrates how to setup Google authentication on Google AppEngine with using Secret Manager to manage credentials.

-The required steps are:
+This approach avoids requiring people to download credentials to their development computers.

+To setup the project:

 1. In https://console.cloud.google.com/apis/credentials create new Web Credentials and setup Consent Screen.
 2. Download the `credentials.json`.